locationtech/geogig/doc/manual/source/start/tutorial.rst

    100%
    Done.

-With the repository cloned, you can work here as you would normally do, and the changes will be placed on top of the changes that already exist from the original repository.
+With the repository cloned, you can work here as you would normally and the changes will be placed on top of the changes that already exist from the original repository.

 You can merge commits from the ``origin`` repository to this new repository by using the ``pull`` command.
 This will update the current branch with changes that have been made on that branch in the remote repository since the last time both repositories were synchronized.